 The following year, in 2019, the Centigraphe and the Automatique Réserve, available in 6N gold or platinum, were integrated into the lineSport.
 F.P.Journe watches are not only beautiful and technically impeccable: they are also virtuous.
 Indeed, 30% of the profit from the sale of each Centigraphe is donated to the ICM, Institut du Cerveau et de la Moelle épinière in Paris.
 But you still need to be able to afford one.

 François-Paul Journe creates a shortage among his customers, but in an involuntary way: this is due to the inability of his factory to produce more than 900 watches per year.
 And since he is one of the greatest living watchmakers and his pieces set records at auctions, all lovers of pure watchmaking would like to buy a model bearing his name.
 Lack creates desire.
-“The frustration of not always being able to get what you want is essential,” says one watch collector who has chosen to remain anonymous.
+“The frustration of not always being able to get what you want is essential,” says the watch collector Giorgio Vorlet.
 “F.P.Journe watch wearers are like a club of insiders, a band of disciples.
 They are happy that a watchmaker like François-Paul Journe exists, because he is not the norm.
 His objects are mythical, and one takes credit for a piece of his talent by owning one of his watches.”